 My coping strategy is two-fold.
 I stay so mentally and physically engaged that I don’t have time to think, then I completely disconnect, seeking a solitary cocoon of writing, painting, or household tasks.
 I find that the disconnect is where my sanity lies.
 I’m learning the hard way it is that which needs to be coveted and practiced.
 It’s in the quiet spaces and meaningful activities where peace may find it’s way into your spirit, if only for a while.
 It’s those spaces where your mind can wander, contemplate and churn through the chaos that so often overtakes it.

 It’s frightening to allow yourself that space knowing what may surface.
 It takes courage to let your heart take the lead, allowing the myriad of emotions that fester inside to take physical form and flow from your body.
-The dark waters of grief can empty, if only briefly, to make room for something else- something good.
+The dark waters of grief can empty, for a time, to make room for something else- something good.

 Leave room for something, maybe even for the wonder of Christmas you used to feel.
 Make room for the possibility that something you thought you couldn’t do or feel- you can.

-I would become physically ill just approaching the boxes and so they sat there.
+The sight of the boxes would turn my stomack and so they sat there.
 A haunting reminder that I had a choice to make.
 Christmas was coming regardless of how I chose to spend it, so what was I going to do?

-Eventually, what allowed me to take that step was choosing Jesus and saying, “For you Lord, I’ll do this.”
-Reaching into those boxes, my eyes filling with tears, my heart consumed with anguish, I could hear myself asking, “It’s your birthday, Lord, please help me do this.”
+Eventually, what allowed me to take that step was choosing Jesus and saying, “For you Lord, I’ll do this.
+Help me do this.”

 That thing I did not have in me to do, I did through Him.
 Allowing the possibility of something else, I got something wonderful…